Access and Manipulate the URL#

 string = param.String(default='A string')

-Now we will use the pn.state.location object to sync it with the URL query string (note that in a notebook environment pn.state.location is not initialized until the first plot has been displayed).
-The sync method takes the Parameterized object or instance to sync with as the first argument and a list or dictionary of the parameters as the second argument.
+Now we will use the pn.state.location object to sync it with the URL query string.
+The sync method takes the Parameterized class or instance to sync with as the first argument and a list or dictionary of the parameters as the second argument.
 If a dictionary is provided it should map from the Parameterized object’s parameters to the query parameter name in the URL: